Seeburger

-Seeburger AG (stylized as SEEBURGER) is a German enterprise software company founded in 1986 and headquartered in Bretten, Germany.
-The company develops, delivers, and maintains the Seeburger Business Integration Suite (BIS): an enterprise-grade, interoperable platform for end-to-end integration that combines Electronic data interchange (EDI), API management, managed file transfer (MFT), and e-invoicing within one solution.
+Seeburger AG (stylized as SEEBURGER) is a German enterprise software company founded in 1986 and headquartered in Bretten, Baden-Württemberg.
+Its software is used for business-to-business (B2B) data exchange and the digitalization of business processes.
+The company develops, delivers, and maintains the Seeburger Business Integration Suite (BIS), an integration platform that combines Electronic data interchange (EDI), API management, managed file transfer (MFT), and e-invoicing.

 Seeburger provides integration technology to organizations worldwide in industries including manufacturing, automotive, logistics, retail, utilities, finance, and the public sector.
-The Seeburger BIS enables companies to connect systems, partners, and processes across digital ecosystems.

-Business Integration Suite

-The Seeburger Business Integration Suite (BIS) is described in their published materials as an enterprise-grade, interoperable platform for end-to-end integration that supports hybrid, cloud, and on-premises deployments.
-The Seeburger BIS delivers core integration capabilities in a single environment, combining EDI, API lifecycle management, MFT, and e-invoicing compliance.

-Analyst firms such as Gartner and IDC include Seeburger in reports evaluating integration and B2B cloud vendors.